simonerlic/moonraker-mcp/README.md

 # Moonraker MCP Server

 This is a Model Context Protocol (MCP) server that interfaces with a Moonraker instance to control a 3D printer.
-It has been dockerized for robustness and secured with nginx reverse proxy using basic authentication.

 ## Features